valterc/ki2/README.md

   - Mark lap
   - Zoom map
 - Receive notifications when shifting battery is low

+## How does it work?

+This app utilizes the Android environment along with the ANT service and the Karoo SDK.
+It contains 3 main components:

+- Device management + settings activity
+- Background service that integrates with ANT and communicates with the shifting device wirelessly
+- Integration with Karoo profiles via the Karoo SDK

 ## How can I try this app?